brianfrankcooper/YCSB/azurecosmos/README.md

     - Sets the maximum timeout to for retry in seconds.
     - Default: uses default value of azurecosmos Java SDK

-- azurecosmos.maxConnectionPoolSize < integer >
+- azurecosmos.gatewayMaxConnectionPoolSize < integer >
-   - Set the value of the connection pool size, the default is 1000 for gateway and 30 for direct.
+   - Set the value of the connection pool size in gateway mode.

-   - See the Java SDK documentation for more details.
+- azurecosmos.directMaxConnectionsPerEndpoint < integer >
+   - Set the value of the max connections per endpoint in direct mode.

-- azurecosmos.idleConnectionTimeout < integer >
+- azurecosmos.gatewayIdleConnectionTimeoutInSeconds < integer >
-   - Sets the value of the timeout in seconds for an idle connection.
+   - Sets the value of the timeout in seconds for an idle connection in gateway mode.
 After that time, the connection will be automatically closed.
-   - See the Java SDK documentation for more details.
+   - Default: uses default value of azurecosmos Java SDK

+- azurecosmos.directIdleConnectionTimeoutInSeconds < integer >
+   - Sets the value of the timeout in seconds for an idle connection in direct mode.
+After that time, the connection will be automatically closed.
    - Default: uses default value of azurecosmos Java SDK

 - azurecosmos.maxDegreeOfParallelism < integer >
     - Sets the number of concurrent operations run client side during parallel query execution.